Project 5: Animated Scene

 The file myanimation.gif will be an animated gif that you can put on a web page.

-- Make additional complex objects beyond the required 2-3.
+- Make additional complex objects beyond the required 2, or animate more objects than the required two.

 - Set up a system that creates a scene out of complex objects based on a list that gives the name, location, and scale of each complex object in the scene.